EvanBurchard/tyranoscript/README.md

-# TyranoScript｜ティラノスクリプト　Ver2.60（C）ShikemokuMK
+# TyranoScript｜ティラノスクリプト
+Ver2.60（C）ShikemokuMK
 http://tyrano.jp

 ## Relationship to original Japanese Fork

-If you want the latest and greatest in Japanese, check here: github.com/ShikemokuMK/tyranoscript This is the English fork.
-When new features are introduced, I will port them as fast as I can.
+If you want the latest and greatest in Japanese, check here: (github.com/ShikemokuMK/tyranoscript) [http://github.com/ShikemokuMK/tyranoscript]

+This is the English fork.
+When new features are introduced, I will localize as I am able.
 If you want to bring a feature in or help out with translations, please let me know (@jsarcade or evan.burchard+tyranoscript@gmail.com).
 For now the translation status will live in this readme.

 ## Main Features